-- Advanced coursework 90 credits - Research training 30 credits - Dissertation 60 credits Advanced coursework comprises a combination of core historiographical units and optional, research-based units.
-Historiographical units will usually address theoretical and bibliographical aspects of the degree.
-Most units are for 15 or 30 credits.
-Purpose-designed 'Supervised Reading Courses' can be devised, at the tutor's discretion, on topics of interest to individual students.
-Assessment is normally by 5,000-word essay, per 30 credit unit with assessment of 3,000 words per 15 credit unit and a shorter interim assignment for both units.
-Many optional course units are also available in adjacent subject areas in the School, as well as in the School of Social Sciences and in the Centre for the History of Science, Technology and Medicine.
+Modes of assessment vary across course units.
+The standard model is a 5,000-word essay for a 30 credit unit and a 3,000-word essay for a 15 credit unit, with short interim assessments also offering an opportunity to provide students with feedback during the semester on all course units.
 Research training and experience Research training teaches you how to devise, plan and execute realistic independent research projects, and how to present your results.
 To produce good research, you need to begin with the right questions.
 Good research questions spring from familiarity with the state of current debates in the field, new methodologies, but equally from realistic assessment of the available sources and what weight of question they are capable of bearing.
 Research training teaches you to devise good questions in relation to sources; to use bibliographic aids, electronic and other; to write up your results and present effective papers about your findings.
 It also offers help in career development.
 Research training is a highly transferable skill, as most graduate jobs today involve a good deal of independent project management.
 At the heart of all our courses stands a commitment to helping students develop the skills they need to thrive at postgraduate level and beyond.
-Skills Training and work placements MA students are offered access to skills training tailored to their own needs, through the artsmethods@manchester programme.
+Skills training and work placements MA students are offered access to skills training tailored to their own needs, through the artsmethods@manchester programme.
 This includes training in designing and executing research projects.
 They are also encouraged to participate fully in the School's research community, enhancing their own skills through encounters with more experienced practitioners.
 Students' employability is nurtured through our innovative work placement scheme, which is available to all MA students in the School.
 Recent work placements in History include: People's History Museum, Manchester Histories Festival, Chetham's Library.
 Your research experience consists of writing a dissertation of between 12,000 and 15,000 words.
 All MA students must complete a research outline by February, to make a concrete application of their research training.
 Full-time students research and write it during the second half of their year of study; part-time students have up to ten months after the second year of study to submit their dissertation.
 At least four individual research supervisions are prescribed.
+Multi-layered student support Master's study is much more informal and studentcentred than bachelor's study, and our friendly postgraduate student support works at many levels.
+Your induction programme is designed to introduce you to the main people and facilities, while the location of the School and the shared common room for staff and students means that staff are particularly accessible.
+The School-based elements of the research training programme quickly promote valuable cross-School and cross-disciplinary relationships.
+If problems arise, your academic adviser and the MA History programme director are your first points of contact for advice and support.
+The University also has well established support and counselling facilities.
+Please note that course units are updated on an annual basis and the unit examples listed in this brochure may not be available every year.